 - ⅓ cup Thick yogurt

 - 1 teaspoon kasuri methi (dried fenugreek leaves)

 - 1 teaspoon chili powder

 - 2 tablespoon oil

 - Trim both the edges of the okra (If the size of the okra is too big, cut it in half).
 Finely chop the onion and tomatoes.
 Finely chop the ginger and garlic.

 - Place a skillet at medium heat and pour 1-tablespoon oil.
 Once the oil is hot enough, layer the okras.
 Sprinkle ½ teaspoon salt and ½ teaspoon turmeric.
 Stir-fry for 4 minutes by tossing around frequently for even cooking.
 Take it off the pan once done.

 - To the same pan, add 1 teaspoon oil, 1 teaspoon cumin seeds, fennel seeds, chopped ginger and garlic.
 Sauté for a few seconds and add the onion.
 Cook for 2 minutes.

-- Add the spice powder (cumin, chili and fennel).
+- Add the spice powder (cumin, coriander, chili and fennel) with water and pour it to the pan.
 Sauté for 1 minute and add the tomato.
-Cook for 1 minute then, cover the pan.
-Cook for 5 minutes.
+Cook for a few minutes until the consistency looks soft like jam.